 Resources for Students With Basic Needs Insecurity

-Recent data has found that around 3 in 5 U.S. college students experience some form of basic needs insecurity, whether that's a lack of food due to insufficient finances, unreliable living arrangements, or even homelessness.
+Data from The Hope Center shows that around 3 in 5 U.S. college students experience some form of basic needs insecurity, whether that's a lack of food due to insufficient finances, unreliable living arrangements, or even homelessness.

-Homeless people are at an elevated risk of contracting HIV, the virus that causes AIDS.
+People experiencing homelessness are at an elevated risk of contracting HIV, the virus that causes AIDS.
 The HOPWA program provides housing assistance for anyone living with HIV/AIDS, including college students.
 The federal program also includes chemical dependency and mental health treatment, nutrition counseling, and job placement services.

 Food and Nutrition Assistance

-A national service, WIC offers grants for food purchases, healthcare referrals, and nutrition education programs to low-income pregnant, breastfeeding, and postpartum women, as well as at-risk children up to age 5.
+A national service, WIC offers grants for food purchases, healthcare referrals, and nutrition education programs to low-income pregnant, breastfeeding, and postpartum people, as well as at-risk children up to age 5.
 Eligibility is based on family size and net weekly income.